-The NMBA acknowledges that, while some areas of work are nursing specific, and some are midwifery specific, there may also be common areas of practice.
+The NMBA acknowledges that, while some areas of practice that are nursing-specific, and some are midwifery-specific, there may also be common areas of practice.

 Definitions of nursing and midwifery practice

-To help distinguish between the professions of nursing and midwifery are the following International Council of Nurses (ICN) and International Confederation of Midwives (ICM) respective definitions.
-The ICM definition is far more extensive than the ICN definition.
-However both are included to demonstrate similarities rather than differences.
+The following definitions from the International Council of Nurses (ICN) and International Confederation of Midwives (ICM) help distinguish between the professions of nursing and midwifery.
+The ICM definition is far more extensive than the ICN definition, however both are included to demonstrate similarities rather than differences.

 The ICN definition of nursing states that: